 The Company defines free cash flow before dividends as Net cash provided by operations less Capital expenditures.
 As management uses this measure to evaluate the Company's ability to satisfy current and future obligations, repurchase stock, pay dividends and fund future business opportunities, the Company believes that it provides useful information to investors.
 Free cash flow before dividends is not a measure of cash available for discretionary expenditures since the Company has certain non-discretionary obligations such as debt service that are not deducted from the measure.
-Free cash flow before dividends is not a GAAP measurement and may not be comparable to similarly titled measures reported by other companies.
-See "Condensed Consolidated Statements of Cash Flows" for the twelve months ended December 31, 2016 and 2015 for a comparison of free cash flow before dividends to Net cash provided by operations as reported in accordance with GAAP.
+Free cash flow before dividends is a non-GAAP measure and may not be comparable to similarly titled measures reported by other companies.
+See "Condensed Consolidated Statements of Cash Flows" for the six months ended June 30, 2017 and 2016 for a comparison of free cash flow before dividends to Net cash provided by operations as reported in accordance with GAAP.